-United Way of South Mississippi still serves Hancock, Harrison, and Pearl River counties, in addition to encouraging partnerships and collaborations with United Ways to our east and west.
+United Way of South Mississippi still serves Hancock, Harrison, Stone, & Pearl River Counties, in addition to encouraging partnerships and collaborations with United Ways to our east and west.

 Click here to read the history of United Way Worldwide, our trade organization.